ibm-cloud-docs/cephaas/getting-started.md

 # Getting started with {{site.data.keyword.cephaas_full}}
 {: #getting-started}

-{{site.data.keyword.cephaas_short}} is a persistent, high-performance iSCSI storage that is provisioned and managed independently of Compute instances. iSCSI-based {{site.data.keyword.cephaas_short}} LUNs are connected to authorized devices through redundant multi-path I/O (MPIO) connections.

-{{site.data.keyword.cephaas_short}} brings best-in-class levels of durability and availability with an unmatched feature set.
-It is built by using industry standards and best practices.
-CephaaS is designed to protect the integrity of the data and maintain availability through maintenance events and unplanned failures, and provide a consistent performance baseline.
+{{site.data.keyword.cephaas_full_notm}} is a powerful software-defined enterprise storage platform that delivers a cloud-like experience on-premises with the convenience and flexibility of a pay-as-you-go model.
+Designed to provision storage in minutes, it enables self-provisioning of storage resources, allowing enterprises to quickly adapt to rapidly changing demands, breaking down the barriers of managing multiple dedicated storage systems.
 {: shortdesc}

+By eliminating over-provisioning and right-sizing your infrastructure, you can ensure optimal resource utilization and cost-efficiency.
+Based on the benefits of IBM Storage Ceph, it breaks down the silos of dedicated, proprietary storage infrastructure and software, offering unified support for multiple protocols across a single platform.
+With a seamless, single point of management, it simplifies operations, giving you control over your entire storage environment from one interface.

 ## Before you begin